onnx/onnx-coreml/README.md

       As a string it represents the name of the file which contains
       the classification labels (one per line).
       As a list of strings it represents a list of categories that map
-      the index of the output of a neural network to labels in a classifierself.
+      the index of the output of a neural network to labels in a classifier.

 __predicted_feature_name__: str
       Name of the output feature for the class labels exposed in the Core ML